DouglasBoubert/faststars/SCHEMA.md

+This document is an edited version of the Open Supernova Catalog (OSC) schema found at https://github.com/astrocatalogs/supernovae/blob/934f3526a4ea505d9e1f9f01435b65e712b028c2/SCHEMA.md

-This document describes the standard Open Supernova Catalog (OSC) JSON format.
-For JSON files in this repository, which are mostly entered by hand (often via the edit icon on the main table page) or via direct data donations, our format requirements are less strict than usual, for instance if you forget to set a supernova's name field, our import script is smart enough to do this for you.
+This document describes the standard Open Hypervelocity Catalog (OHC) JSON format.
+For JSON files in this repository, which are mostly entered by hand (often via the edit icon on the main table page) or via direct data donations, our format requirements are less strict than usual, for instance if you forget to set a hypervelocity star's name field, our import script is smart enough to do this for you.
 As JSON is a sparse format, object names that don't follow our default name choices will simply be ignored by the script.
 In most cases, this is not desirable as you will want your data to be readable by the catalog import script, but it can be useful for adding new objects that may be unique to your dataset, which in the future could be parsed by the catalog.
 But so long as you are only adding standard data to a supernova, it is best to follow the guidelines set in this document as closely as possible to avoid potential issues.

-Each supernova is contained with a single JSON file that contains a single object bearing the supernova's primary name, which when empty represents the minimum readable entry file:
+Each hypervelocity star is contained with a single JSON file that contains a single object bearing the hypervelocity star's primary name, which when empty represents the minimum readable entry file:

 ```JSON
 {